deeptho/neumodvb/docs/viewing.md

 ![Channel screen](images/live_fullscreen.png)

-When you start a recording on a channel which has an active timeshift buffer, this data will be included in the recording.
-Timeshift buffers are discarded when you end playback of a channel.
+When you start a recording on a channel which has an active time shift buffer, this data will be included in the recording.
+Time Shift buffers are discarded when you end playback of a channel.
 This is also the case when you  accidentally switch channels.
 In this case, if the program is important, you have a few minutes before the disk files of the live buffers are actually discarded.
 These files can be converted into a recording relatively easily, but you have to copy them immediately to preserve